Dpython2017/Algorithms/README.md

 # SEARCH
 ## Linear Search

-Let there be a given list called as **list1**.
-The list contains elements,
+Let there be a iterable list called as **list1**.let them be integer by default.
-let them be integer by default.
+let there be a search element called as **ele**.
+Let ele be assigned to some value
 >list1 = [ 1, 2, 3, 4, 5 ]
->let there be a search element called as **ele**.
-Let ele be assigned to some value
+>ele = 3

 ###***Working of linear search***